OrrionB/UniWebapp/README.md

 2. In the terminal window that is in the directory where you cloned the app, run the command `node index.js`.
 3. In the terminal window that is in the **front-end** folder, run the command `npm start`.
 4. The app should then initialise, however if it does not - go to 'http://localhost:3000' in your browser.
+5. Use the sign up page to create your username and password.
+6. Use the login page with the username and password you have just created in order to see the save function on the generator page.
-5. Enjoy generating your character!
+5. Enjoy generating your characters!

 ---
 ## Development Team